 Steward Bank, is a commercial bank registered and trading in Zimbabwe.
 Founded as TN Bank in 2001, it later re-branded in 2013, after majority shareholding was bought by Econet Wireless Zimbabwe, becoming the banking partner/platform that EcoCash runs on.
 Read More

 Lance Mambondiani is the current acting Chief Executive Officer at Steward Bank, he assumed the post after the bank had announced that they had severed relations with Kwanele Ngwenya.
-Mambondiani is a lawyer by training and has extensive experience in the banking sector having worked for various financial institutions locally and internationally.
+Mambondiani is a lawyer by training and has extensive experience in ...
 Read More